The New Territory Magazine Team

 Andy Oler wrote Old-Fashioned Modernism: Rural Masculinity and Midwestern Literature (LSU Press, 2019) and edited Pieces of the Heartland: Representing Midwestern Places (Hastings College Press, 2018).
 For The New Territory, he founded and edits the online series Literary Landscapes and edits the Here section for the print magazine.
 He teaches writing and literature classes in Florida, which is further from the Midwest than he’d like.

-Shannon Frech
+Shannon Silberman

 Literature Editor

-Shannon Frech is a poet, live lit groupie and aspiring librarian.
+Shannon Silberman is a poet, live lit groupie and aspiring librarian.
 Although she earned a BA in creative writing from Creighton University and an MLIS from Indiana University, she earns a living googling industrial supplies in Chicago.
 She enjoys punk rock, savory breakfast foods and taking the bus.

 Melanie Pierce sits in a chair in a bright room with a bookshelf behind her left shoulder and a desk on the left side of the portrait.
 Melanie is white with long brown hair; she wears jeans, a black t-shirt, and black shoes.